watchowl/cake-server-monitor/readme.md

 ## Scheduling task

-Last step to make this work is to add a cron job.
+The last step to make this work is to add a cron job.
-You can do so by adding a similar line as show below to your system's crontab file.
+You can do so by adding a similar line as shown below to your system's crontab file.
-Do remember to update the path to your own project's.
+Do remember to update the path to your own project.
-The following cron job runs at 1 am of every day, you can change it to your own preference.
+The following cron job runs at 1 am every day, you can change it to your own preference.

 `* 1 * * * cd path && bin/cake monitor run`